Halesowen Abbey: Clent

 Like Halesowen, Clent had been a royal demesne and its rents had gone to Emma of Anjou in the reign of Richard I, but John had granted it to Ralph de Somery, Baron of Dudley, in 1204, at a rent of £4 13s.
 4d.
 The rent was paid via the sheriff of Staffordshire: Clent was at that time in Staffordshire, one of a small number of Staffordshire parishes assigned to the diocese of Worcester instead of Lichfield.
 Joan had presented John Honeworth to the church of Clent and the chapel of Rowley as recently as 1332, and was wise enough to get her action ratified by the king, "notwithstanding any rights of the king therein, by reason of the lands of the said Joan or her ancestors having been at any time in the hands of him or his progenitors, or otherwise."
 So John's right to use or dispose of the advowson was fairly well established.
-His charter to Halesowen Abbey was issued at Weoley after the king's licence, and he prefaced it by stating that it was "for the health of my own soul, and the souls of my ancestors and descendants".
+His charter to Halesowen Abbey was issued at Weoley after the king's licence; he prefaced it by stating that it was "for the health of my own soul, and the souls of my ancestors and descendants".
 The abbot and convent of Halesowen paid the trivial sum of half a mark (6s.
 8d.) for a confirmation of the grant by Richard II in 1393.

-The abbey moved quickly and appropriated Clent church in 1343.
+The abbey moved quickly and appropriated the church of Clent in 1343.
 As justification, the abbot pointed to the high cost of hospitality, as Halesowen was on a main road, and the recent losses of income: there had been a major fire in the borough of Hales and a decline in veneration of the head of St Barbara one of the abbey's most important relics.
 John Botetourte confirmed the abbey's appropriation subsequently.
 The church had been worth £18.
 13s.
 4d. at the Taxatio of 1291—2: after the allowance for the vicar, the abbey was making £5 6s 8d. in 1535.